mslonik/Hotstrings/README.md

 ![Example of system tray][]

 Now *Hotstrings* application runs in its default mode: **running mode**.
 All the (triggerstring, hotstring) pairs are activated, operating system wide.
-So no matter in which text window is currently active pointer, one can already benefit from defined libraries of hostrings.
+So no matter in which text window is currently active pointer, one can already benefit from loaded (if any) libraries of hostrings.
 Enjoy!

 The second mode of operation requires GUI (Graphical User Interface) window, because then one can define new hotstrings or edit existing.
 When GUI window is active still all the (triggerstring, hotstring) pairs are ative, just GUI window is additionally available.